cxy-development/apb-1/README.md

 - cable's pin 2 to GND

 Lastly, make sure the baud rate of the Serial communication is set to 31250.
-After setting it up as said above, the APB 1 is ready to be connected to any MIDI interface and used in any software.
+After setting it up as said above, the APB 1 is ready to be connected to any MIDI interface.

 ### Using Serial communication
 To use Serial communication, follow these steps: